Veterinary Surgery in Winston-Salem

-We understand preparing for surgery can be concerning, but knowing what to expect can make the process easier for both you and your pet.
+We understand preparing for veterinary surgery can be concerning, but knowing what to expect can make the process easier for both you and your pet.

 We use advanced monitoring equipment (oscillometric blood pressure, EKG, end tidal CO2, pulse oximetry, EKG, arterial line, etc.) to observe your pet's vitals during surgery.

 The strict sterile technique is used with all of our procedures, meaning our operative suite has positive pressure air flow.
 We also clean the room after each procedure.

 Our surgeons use sterile prep and put on full surgical attire (surgical gown, sterile gloves, surgical cap)